dell/csm-docs/content/docs/getting-started/installation/operator/modules/authorizationv2.0.md

 Follow the instructions for [Installing dellctl](docs/tooling/cli/#installation-instructions).

-### Configure the Container Storage Module Authorization Proxy Server
+### Configure the Container Storage Modules Authorization Proxy Server

 Follow the instructions available in Authorization for [Configuring the Authorization Proxy Server](docs/concepts/authorization/v2.x/configuration/).

-### Configure a Dell CSI Driver with Container Storage Module Authorization
+### Configure a Dell CSI Driver with Container Storage Modules Authorization

 Follow the instructions available in Authorization for